chip-edw/ConfluenceSyncService/docs/sync_architecture.md

 ## Overview

 This document details the bidirectional synchronization architecture between SharePoint Lists and Confluence Tables, including sync triggers, field mapping, and change detection mechanisms.
+It also documents the **phase-based workflow orchestration** that controls task notifications and human acknowledgements.
+Timezone for workflow date calculations is **America/Chicago**.

 ## Sync Flow Architecture